balazskreith/hamok-ts/docs/index.md

 import { Hamok } from 'hamok';

 const config = {
 	/**
+	 * Indicate if the Hamok should stop automatically when there are no remote peers.
+	 *
+	 * DEFAULT: false
+	 */
+	autoStopOnNoRemotePeers: false,

+	/**
 	 * The unique identifier for the peer in the Raft cluster.